Shahrar Ali becomes fourth candidate to contest Green Party leadership election | Chris Jarvis

 The climate crisis

 While these positions place Ali in clear contrast with the other leadership candidates, the third plank of Ali’s campaign is more in keeping with theirs.
-Stating “we are the last generation able to planet from ourselves”, Ali is also putting the climate crisis at the heart of his offer to members.
+Stating “we are the last generation able save the to planet from ourselves”, Ali is also putting the climate crisis at the heart of his offer to members.

 Ali said: